amolsr/web-scrapping/README.md

 # web_scraping
-This is a repo having some awesome scraping codes build using Beautiful Soup
+This is a repo having some awesome scraping codes build using Beautiful Soup in assistance with Edugrad.